 How does it work?
 Your kind voice can turn down the volume on your inner critic.
 It might tell you, for example, that someone’s cruel comment—including your own—does not reflect who you are.
 It can help you be kinder and less judgmental of others.
 It can tell you, “You don’t have to be perfect.”
 Self-compassion can dissolve negative thinking in the warmth of self-acceptance.

 How to strengthen this voice: Self-Compassion by Kristin Neff is filled with mantras, long and short, that can help you when you are experiencing a time of suffering.
 My favorite: “This is a moment of suffering.
 Suffering is a part of life.
 May I be kind to myself in this moment.
 May I give myself the compassion I need.”
 Choose a mantra or saying you like and memorize it.
-For other quick sayings that will encourage self-talk that is kind and soothing, see this blog by Toni Bernhard.

 3. The Values Voice